surajgariya00/blup-docs/wiki/design-ui/insert-widgets/radio-widget.md

     </tr>
     <tr>
       <td><strong>Radio Value</strong></td>
-      <td>On giveing value true it will mark the radio widget and on false it will unmark the radio.</td>
+      <td>Set the value to true to mark the radio widget, and false to unmark it.</td>
     </tr><tr>
       <td><strong>Radio Group Value</strong></td>
       <td>Here you can track the radio value when it is in group.</td>
     </tr>
     <tr>
       <td><strong>Toggleable</strong></td>
-      <td>Whn checking toggleableit will combines a Radio with a text.</td>
+      <td>When checked, combines a Radio with text.</td>
     </tr>
     <tr>
       <td><strong>Appearance</strong></td>
-      <td>It will give radio the color according to your need.</td>
+      <td>Give the radio widget a color according to your needs.</td>
     </tr><tr>
       <td><strong>Focus Color</strong></td>
-      <td>It will represents the color that is displayed when a widget gains focus</td>
+      <td>Represents the color displayed when a widget gains focus.</td>
     </tr>
     <tr>
       <td><strong>Hover Color</strong></td>
-      <td>It will represents the color that is displayed when a widget is hovered over by the cursor.</td>
+      <td>Represents the color displayed when a widget is hovered over by the cursor.</td>
     </tr>
     <tr>
       <td><strong>Visible</strong></td>
-      <td>By checking the checkbox the entire selected radio widget will be hidden.</td>
+      <td>By checking the checkbox, the entire selected radio widget will be hidden.</td>
     </tr>
   </tbody>
 </table>